locokit/locokit/docs/what-is-locokit.md

 We had to find another solution.
-After some searches, we didn't find a solution able to manage a spreadsheet UI, permissions at row levels, malleable data and wire interfaces to this data definition easily.
+After some searches, we didn't find a solution able to manage a user-friendly spreadsheet, permissions at row levels, malleable data and to use different interfaces to visualize data (Dataviz).

 We decided to build it, make it reusable through other projects, and finally free the code if it was ok for us.